-Cross-country skiing, winter and snowshoe hiking, tobogganing, ice skating, ice stock sport or trying a new fashionable sport – there’s so much to do in Kitzbühel.
+Cross-country skiing, winter and snowshoe hiking, tobogganing, ice skating, alpine curling or trying a new fashionable sport – there’s so much to do in Kitzbühel.
 No wonder it’s known as the most legendary sports town in the Alps.

 Nestled between the Kitzbüheler Horn and the Hahnenkamm mountain, Kitzbühel’s grass-covered mountains are the perfect place for hiking, even in winter.
 Kitzbühel Tourismus offers winter and snowshoe hikes to the most beautiful places in Kitzbühel.
 There are also evocative torch, sunset and full moon hikes.
 If you’d rather explore the region on your own, there are many route options to be found on maps.kitzbuehel.com.

 Kitzbühel’s cross-country trails take in the “Gamsstadt” itself, the Wilder Kaiser, the Brixental valley and even Pass Thurn.
 Covering some 62 kilometres in all, these fascinating trails are ideal for pleasant outings and free to use for skaters and cross-country skiers.
 Kitzbühel’s cross-country trails are perfect for bon vivants – easy and no extreme gradients.
 For spectacular views and guaranteed snow, head to the high-altitude trail at 1,200 m on Pass Thurn.